 Air quality in Penrith town centre and Eamont Bridge

 In June 2013, we commissioned a detailed assessment of air quality in Penrith and Eamont Bridge.
 This assessment concluded that the levels of nitrogen dioxide within parts of Penrith town centre and Eamont Bridge exceeded 40ug/mm³, the Government's annual mean air quality objective for this pollutant.
 As a result, we must declare parts of Penrith Town Centre and Eamont Bridge as Air Quality Management Areas.

 Maps of proposed Air Quality Management Areas:

-After declaration, we produce a further air quality assessment within 12 months and an Action Plan within 18 months of the Order being made.
-The purpose of the Action Plan is to identify appropriate measures to reduce the level of nitrogen dioxide in the AQMA so that air quality meets the required standard.
+After declaration, we produce a further air quality assessment within 12 months and an Action Plan within 18 months of the making of an Order.
+The purpose of the Action Plan is to identify appropriate measures to reduce the level of nitrogen dioxide in the AQMA, so that air quality meets the required standard.

-We are required to declare Air Quality Management Areas where we have identified an exceedance of the Air Quality Objective for nitrogen dioxide in these areas.
+We declare Air Quality Management Areas where we have identified an exceedance of the Air Quality Objective for nitrogen dioxide in these areas.